 “I was in business intelligence.
 One thing I can tell you is I have never been bored.”

-After setting up camp, I head to the campfire.
-That night, I eat the best piece of pepperoni pizza I've had in my life.
+After setting up camp, I head to the campfire and scarf down the pepperoni pizza.
+Delicious.

 As I hike into Fontana Dam the next day, I see a pair of old tan hiking boots filled with pebbles next to a sign.
 I look closer.